 (iii) Calculate the chi-square statistic.

 (iv) State, with reasons, the number of degrees of freedom.

-(v) By comparing the chi-square statistic with the appropriate critical value for the 10% significance level, decide whether the null hypothesis should be accepted or rejected.
+(v) By comparing the chi-square statistic with the appropriate critical value for the 1% significance level, decide whether the null hypothesis should be rejected or not.